materialsproject/docs/docs/methodology/pseudopotentials.md

 B, C, N, O, F

-Usually they have three psp a soft \_s, a hard \_h and a standard...
+Usually they have three pseudopotentials: a soft \_s, a hard \_h, and a standard.
 The standard is recommended by VASP and will be used for all.
 The hard have extremely high cut-offs (700 eV)

 ### alkali and alkali-earth

 The table below indicates our choices.
-Basically, we chose all high e- psp except for Na where we excluded Na\_sv due to its very high cutoff (700 eV)
+Basically, we chose all high e- pseudopotentials except for Na where we excluded Na\_sv due to its very high cutoff (700 eV).

 | element | options            | VASP   | Low elec: oxide form\_enth (exp-comp) eV per fu | High elec: oxide form\_enth (exp-comp) eV per fu | High e- conv.
 Stats | our choice | rem                                                                                                 |
 |---------|--------------------|--------|-------------------------------------------------|--------------------------------------------------|---------------------|------------|-----------------------------------------------------------------------------------------------------|